CelestialProphecy/script2Bit/README.md

 ## Usage

-### script2Bit converts Screenplays into Call Sheets and send text/email notifications to cast and crew.
+### script2Bit converts screenplays into call sheets.
+For example, you wrote a script: Titled [Big Fish](http://fountain.io/_downloads/Big-Fish.fountain).
 See this sample project for a simple demonstration of how the script conversion works:

-1. You wrote a script: Titled [Big Fish](http://fountain.io/_downloads/Big-Fish.fountain).
-2. You Login to our awesome script2Bit:
+1. You Login to our awesome script2Bit:
-3. Start uploading or pasting your script into the nice looking interface:
+2. Start uploading or pasting your script into the nice looking interface:
-4. Let script2Bit do it's itsy bitsy magic:
+3. Let script2Bit do it's itsy bitsy magic:
-5. Enjoy!
+4. Enjoy!

+So it's almost like 1-2-3, except with an addition of step number 4.

+### script2Bit sends text/email notifications to your cast and crew.
+So, now you have cast and crew lined up ready to go for movie production and waiting for you to give them marching order.
+Here's the process to do that:

+1. Login to script2Bit:
+2. Select the script:
+3. March!

 It super simple and fun, right?
-So stop worrying and start creating, and let us do the heavy lifting.
+So, stop worrying and start creating, and let us do the heavy lifting.
 Let us know if you need other modules to help movie productions as well.

 ## Code Example